UPPAbaby Cruz vs Vista Stroller Comparison

 It was difficult to choose a winner in this category, since the design features of the UPPAbaby Cruz V2 and Vista V2 are very similar.
-Both have a 20" reversible toddler seat, a large adjustable height sun canopy, and a large storage basket.
-However, for overall comfort the Cruz has a slight edge.
+Both have a 20″ reversible toddler seat, a large adjustable height sun canopy, and a large storage basket.
+However, for overall comfort the Cruz has a slight edge, for the following reasons.

 The seats on both strollers recline to several preset positions and lay nearly flat.
 The recline mechanism is located on the back of each stroller and is easy to use.
 Both strollers have bucket style seats, so the entire seat reclines, rather than just the backrest.

 The reason the Cruz ekes out a narrow win for comfort here is because some of the seating configurations on the Vista don’t leave kiddos much room.
 This is especially true if you use the toddler seat along with a rumble seat.

 When used together, the Vista V2 rumble seat goes in front of the toddler seat.
 If both seats are facing forward, this limits leg room for the child in the toddler seat.
 You can reverse the toddler seat to face you, but then you can’t fully recline the toddler seat if the rumble seat is in use.

 So, while the versatility of the Vista V2 is great, the seating configurations may mean kids are less comfortable riding in this stroller.

 Canopy and ventilation

 The Cruz V2 and Vista V2 both have full coverage canopies.
 The canopies have three panels: two visible panels, plus a hidden panel at the back of the stroller.
 When unzipped, the third panel extends the canopy down to the bumper bar, providing lots of sun protection and privacy for your little one.
 The hidden panel has a mesh peek-a-boo window that also helps with ventilation.